anonmouse1/openai_interview_question_generator/README.md

 6. Add your [API key](https://beta.openai.com/account/api-keys) to the newly created `.env` file(eg.use nano or edit in an IDE)

 7. Create a Firestore project and a firebase database and copy the credentials from the Firebase console into const firebaseConfig in index.js(https://firebase.google.com/docs/firestore/quickstart)(see "AddFirebase to your web app" from the project dashboard).
-The firebase collection should be called "questions" and the document should be called "questions" also.There are three fields in the firebase document questions: "date" type = timestamp, "jobTitle" type = strign and "questions" type = array.
+The firebase collection should be called "questions" and the document should be called "questions" also.There are three fields in the firebase document questions: "date" type = timestamp, "jobTitle" type = string and "questions" type = array.

 8. Run the app